-After the House of Lords decision in R v G 1 AC 1034, the mens rea for criminal damage is no longer as stated in Caldwell.
+Following the House of Lords decision in R v G 1 A.C.
+1034, the mens rea for criminal damage is no longer as stated in Caldwell.

 "Recklessness" for the purposes of the Criminal Damage Act is now defined as follows:

 "A person acts recklessly within the meaning of section 1 of the Criminal Damage Act 1971 with respect to:

 - A circumstance when he is aware of a risk that it exists or will exist;

 - A result when he/she is aware of a risk that it will occur; and

 - It is, in the circumstances known to him, unreasonable to take the risk."

 In relation to self-induced intoxication, DPP v Majewski A.C.
 443 still applies.

 Meaning of Property

 Property is defined in section 10 of the Act and is wider than the Theft Act definition in that it includes land.
 Thus land can be damaged; for example, by dumping chemicals on it.
 Property does not however include intangibles or things in action.